JaminMartin/spcs_instruments/README.md

 This will make it globally available for development.
 ## Using The Tools

 Clone the repository locally and `cd` into it.
 Run `rye sync` to build a local virtual environment.
 This downloads and installs all the remaining project dependencies.
-You can also use `rye` to install the project (e.g. `PyFeX`) as a standalone tool, much like the installation for running on lab pc's.
+You can also use `rye` to install the project (e.g. `rex`) as a standalone tool, much like the installation for running on lab pc's.
 This can be used to emulate how it will be run by an end user.
 Just run `rye install .` or if on Windows, `rye install spcs-instruments --path .`.
 If it is already installed you may also need to pass an additional `-f` flag **Note this will overwrite any existing standalone spcs-instruments install**.

 To use the virtual environment for development, activate it by running the appropriate shell script in the `.venv/bin/` directory.
 From here we can use `pytest` to test any `Python` tests, and importantly `Maturin` to develop and build `PyFeX` within the local environment, not affecting a global installation.
 It also provides output from the `Rust` compiler for any compilation errors.